|Alaskan Artist - Elise Tomlinson

 I seem to be getting an increasing number of emails from people considering moving to Alaska who want information from a person who actually lives here.
 Below are answers I've sent.
 If you have a question not addressed on this FAQ, you may either post a comment/question to my Living in or moving to Alaska FAQ blog, or post a question or email me at my facebook page.

-Some of these questions are more specific to Juneau, as I have been living here since 1999, but I lived in Anchorage from 1988-98 so I can speak to a lot of issues about living in South Central Alaska as well.
+Some of these questions are more specific to Juneau, as I have been living here since 1999, but I lived in Anchorage from 1988-98 and I visit there frequently so I can speak to a lot of issues about living in South Central Alaska as well.
 Also, I have visited many different communities in Alaska.
 Fairbanks is extremely different from either Juneau or Anchorage, and villages like Kake and Angoon are even more different.

 1. Every now and then you have these guys like Timothy Treadwell who live off the land in Alaska.
 How do they do this without getting into trouble?